JakeTrans/PhoenixFireFightLibrary/README.md

 Based on Cold War weapons and equipment - as the present moment it covers rifles and pistols.
 Hopefullly will be able to add shotguns , burst fire , grenades

 The Library itself uses a few localDB to hold data , if you use the library you'll need to inculde the whole of the build plus DBs

+If you run into any error or if you see any improvements/suggestions please feel feel to raise a Issue or a Pull Request if you've done the work.